com-480-data-visualization/data-visualization-project-2021-pia/README.md

 - the data folder
 - a data preprocessing notebook
 - code for the visualization:
+	- index.html
+	- style.css
-	- index.html, style.css and music_color.js
+	- music_color.js

 This repository hosts the application which you can access [here](https://com-480-data-visualization.github.io/data-visualization-project-2021-pia/)